cscorley/dissertation/chapters/3_method/2_study.md

 #### Developer Identification {#sec:dit-data-collection}

-To evaluate the performance of a topic-modeling-based DIT we cannot use measures such as precision and recall.
-This is because the DIT creates rankings pairwise, causing every developer to appear in the rankings.
-Again,
-@Poshyvanyk-etal_2007 define an effectiveness measure for topic-modeling-based FLTs, which is usable for a DIT.
-The effectiveness measure is the rank of the first relevant document and represents the number of developers the triager would have to assign before choosing the right developer.
-The effectiveness measure allows evaluating the FLT by using the mean reciprocal rank (MRR).

 To answer \done, we run the experiment on the snapshot and changeset corpora as outlined in Section \ref{sec:dit-methodology}.
 We then calculate the MRR between the two sets of effectiveness measures.
 We use the Wilcoxon